mktung/the-pipe-strip/transcripts/transcript.md

 These are universal proportions.
 I don't know how best to explain why it works.
-I have studied The Pipe Strip and analyzed Jon and Garfield's proportions against several universal mathematical constants. e, pi, the golden ratio, the Feigenbaum constants, and so on.
+I have studied The Pipe Strip and analyzed Jon and Garfield's proportions against several universal mathematical constants: e, pi, the golden ratio, the Feigenbaum constants, and so on.
 And it's surprising, scary even, how things align.